Optical Coherence Tomography

 OCT in endoscopy

 Optical coherence tomography (OCT) is the optical analog of ultrasound.
 It provides cross-sectional images of tissue by measuring the strength of backscattered light as a function of depth in tissue with a resolution of approximately 5-30 µm and a penetration depth of about 2-3 mm in tissue.
-Allowing three-dimensional imaging at (sub)cellular level, OCT might improve the detection rates of for example, esophageal adenocarcinoma.
-Given its limited penetration depth, endoscopic use of OCT is needed to access the esophagus for imaging purposes.
+Facilitating three-dimensional imaging at (sub)cellular level for millimeters into tissue, OCT is highly suited to the imaging of tissue epithelia.
+As a significant proportion of cancers form in the epithelia of hollow organs, the potential applications of OCT have a large scope.
+For instance, OCT may facilitate improvement in the detection rates of esophageal adenocarcinoma, for example, through the ability to detect both lesions and early indicators of dysplasia.
+Given the limited penetration depth of OCT, endoscopic use of the imaging technique must be applied in order to image in vivo.

 OCT and fluorescence molecular imaging

-To overcome the lack in molecular imaging contrast of OCT, we combined it with fluorescence-based molecular imaging together with the VU Amsterdam (prof. Dr. Johannes de Boer).
+While OCT provides high-resolution structural information in depth, it lacks in molecular contrast.
+To overcome this, we combined OCT with (Near Infrared) imaging together with the VU Amsterdam (prof. Dr. Johannes de Boer).
 In fact, the development of novel near-infrared fluorophores has opened the door to the possibility of fluorescently labeling a variety of monoclonal antibodies for targeted imaging.

 The goal is to achieve molecular contrast combined with the structural OCT information to provide a paradigm shift in the kind of information available from minimally invasive imaging, approaching immunohistochemistry in vivo.